OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Fewer tonal data, a lower SNR, and more visible noise...

 The camera's exposure level (Aperture and Shutter Speed) determines the sensor's Saturation Level and Signal-to-noise ratio (SNR) or the visibility of the Noise Floor.
-The final image will have less noise with more Reflected Light and more noise with less Reflected Light on the sensor.
+The final image will have less noise with more Reflected Light and more noise with less Reflected Light reaching the sensor.
 Your ISO does not adjust the sensor's sensitivity.
 It only amplifies the image signal and the SNR...

 These unique technical characteristics apply to all sensor sizes.